qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_theming.rst

 .. |Classic theme| image:: /pages/manual/window_classic_theme.png

 While those two themes run out-of-the-box, it is easy to create your own themes.
-Those custom themes can either be created by  <.:ui_custom_themes#overriding_themes|extending existing ones> or they can be <.:ui_custom_themes#custom_themes|created from scratch>.
+Those custom themes can either be created by  :doc:`extending existing ones <.:ui_custom_themes#overriding_themes>` or they can be :doc:`created from scratch <.:ui_custom_themes#custom_themes>`.

 A complete theme (a so-called *meta theme*) consists of several special themes, each designed to play a dedicated role and to setup the different parts of the whole theming.
 These special themes are described at the subsequent sections followed by a description of how to create own themes.